-Our counseling faculty all possess diverse clinical and research interests that range from marriage and couples, play therapy, school counseling, and trauma work.
-We offer an array of learning experiences that range from experiential activities, the use of client actors in some classes, to traditional lecture.
-We teach each class unique to its content, and understand the importance of synthesizing the scientist-practitioner model with the humanistic model that makes sense for good clinical practice.
-Some of our courses will be more introspective and self-searching, while others are more focused on clinical content.
-We know that offering both types of experiences are needed to train you to become a competent clinical mental health counselor.
+Our counseling faculty possess diverse clinical and research interests including diversity, marriage and couples, play therapy, school counseling, family, and trauma counseling.
+We teach each class unique to its content, and understand the importance of synthesizing the scientist-practitioner model with humanism.
+We use actors to simulate clinical sessions with counselors in training beginning your very first semester!
+Some of our courses are more experiential, introspective, and self-searching, while others are more focused on clinical content.
+We know that offering these varied experiences are needed to train you to become a competent clinical mental health counselor.

-Our curriculum comes from many years of planning and cooperation between the faculty, and our cohort model will provide you with a wisely chosen course sequence that will allow courses to build upon each other and be meaningful.
+Our curriculum comes from over 50 years of training counselors, cooperation between the faculty, CACREP standards, and current best practices.
+Our cohort model provides you with a wisely chosen course sequence that allows courses to build upon each other and be meaningful.
 Our class sizes are small, and we keep them small to provide students with direct access to the faculty.

-We also provide many scholarly opportunities if you are interested in pursuing a doctorate.
-These opportunities are woven into the fabric of the curriculum as well as through the culture of the program.
-Such activities include student-led publications and presentations at the international, national, regional, and state levels.
+We also provide many scholarly opportunities if you are interested in pursuing a doctorate that are woven into the fabric of the curriculum and culture of the program.
+Such activities include student-led publications and presentations at the international, national, regional, and state levels and the annual Loyola University Graduate Student Research Symposium.
 Many of our students take advantage of these opportunities and go on to pursue doctorates in either counseling or psychology.

 LeAnne Steen, Ph.
 D., Chair